 Lavender has become popular for treating asthma and breathing difficulties, ever since an animal study in 2014 found that it might “be useful as an alternative medicine for bronchial asthma.”
 This is because lavender oil seems to reduce inflammation caused by allergies and asthma (source).

 Lavender is another beautifully smelling essential oil that is often linked to improved sleep.
-So this calming essential oil might be good to include in your daily habits.
+So this calming essential oil might be good to include in your evening rituals.

 5. Rosemary Essential Oil

 Rosemary is a plant rich in antioxidants that has been used for centuries to treat respiratory disorders.
 Rosemary essential oil is often touted for its benefits for the lungs.
 One study found that it improved cough, sputum production and wheezing in a group of asthma patients, making it a promising treatment for resistant asthma.
 Another study found that rosemary has “therapeutic potential in treatment or prevention of bronchial asthma.”

 This same study also found that rosemary may help inflammatory diseases.
 And since asthma is caused by inflammation of the airways, anyone looking to breathe better should try to reduce inflammation.

 Ginger is another natural remedy for respiratory issues that has been around for centuries, making ginger essential oil a nice option for anyone looking to treat the lungs.
 A study from 2019 confirmed that ginger can soothe sore throats and ease congestion.
 And most important for lung health, it is also effective at preventing inflammation in the respiratory system.

 Specifically, modern research has confirmed that ginger is effective at preventing colds, sore throat, laryngitis, congestion and inflammation of the mucosal layer.
 It has been confirmed to help prevent respiratory disease and decrease asthmatics symptoms.